coleifer/micawber/docs/api.rst

         :param regex: a regex for matching URLs of a given type
         :param provider: a :py:class:`Provider` instance

+    .. py:method:: request(url, **extra_params)

+        Retrieve information about the given url if it matches a regex in the instance's registry.
+If no provider matches the URL, a ``ProviderException`` is thrown, otherwise the URL and parameters are dispatched to the matching provider's :py:meth:`Provider.request` method.

+        If a cache was specified, the resulting metadata will be cached.

+        :param url: URL to retrieve metadata for
+        :param extra_params: additional parameters to pass to the endpoint, for example a maxwidth or an API key.
+        :rtype: a dictionary of JSON data

 .. py:function:: bootstrap_basic([cache=None])

     Create a :py:class:`ProviderRegistry` and register some basic providers,